csaden/csaden.github.io/_posts/HackReactor/2015-06-30-HackReactor-Day-1-The-Autonomous-Developer.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "The Autonomous Developer"
-date:   2015-07-11 14:34:55
+date:   6-30-2015 08:26:29
 categories: HackReactor
 ---

 These posts cover my time at HackReactor from Monday, June 29, 2015 through Saturday, September 26, 2015.
+In these post I tried to capture life at HackReactor, including my attitudes about learning and coding, the broad strokes of computer science, and my ability to communicate effectively.

-Every night I reflected about my experiences and answered three questions.
+Every night or the next morning I reflected about my experiences and answered three questions.

 - What did you learn today?
 - Did you learn anything new about yourself?